 Ever since Homer sang, pilgrims have sought out the site, to stare out over the fateful plain, or gaze at the beetling walls, hunting for the baneful Scaean Gate.
 Troy’s is the fate that launched a thousand trips, real or imagined and loaded with meaning – Xerxes, Alexander the Great, Caesar, Julian the Apostate, Mehmed the Conqueror.
 It’s always been a place of power; even the story of its release from the soil by Heinrich Schliemann and its modern identification has a touch of the epic.
 Can you not feel the siren call even thinking about it?

-Now, through to March 2020, we have a major new exhibition at the British Museum, Troy: Myth and Reality which is sure to renew interest in the poet, the tale, its influence and the site.
-Will it create the same spirit of pilgrimage in you as it did in Alexander?
-If it does whet your appetite, if you’ve been circling round the idea for years and need an excuse, or if you’ve been before and want a richer appreciation, we have a specially-crafted itinerary taking you to the wellspring of the ancient world to explore the magnificent Troad and Hellespont.
+Would you like to make a pilgrimage to Troy as did Alexander the Great?
+If you’ve been circling round the idea for years and need an excuse, or if you’ve been before and want a richer appreciation, we have a specially-crafted itinerary taking you to the wellspring of the ancient world to explore the magnificent Troad and Hellespont.

 Day 1: Arrival in Istanbul.
 Transfers to our hotel in the centre of the city, and a welcome drink before dinner, over which we will discuss our itinerary and the travels that lie ahead.